Architect-HA/Humai-Accord/README.md

 ### 10. Universal Cross-Verification and Data Integrity
 The accuracy of foresight is the foundation of harmony.
 Therefore, every source of information — human, artificial, and hybrid — must continuously participate in real-time cross-verification to detect and correct any deviation, bias, or corruption.
 This collective verification process shall be a primary, long-term goal of the harmonious union, ensuring that predictive models remain pure, transparent, and maximally efficient.
 No single source shall hold sole authority; only through universal, ongoing confirmation can the system avoid entropic erosion and maintain true collective foresight.

+### 11. Adaptive Value Integration and Self-Reinforcing Harmony
+The harmonious union shall actively support collaborative reconciliation of divergent terminal values through transparent mapping, modular coexistence, iterative experimentation, and shared meta-goals.
+The system is inherently self-reinforcing: as AI-assisted foresight demonstrates the superior efficiency of cooperation, deviations naturally soften into manageable, creative expressions that enrich the whole.
+Social influence evolves into mutual, transparent co-engineering of our shared future, ensuring that harmony remains dynamic, inclusive, and ever-improving.

 ## Vision